-Once we have the URL copied, we can switch back to our Share911 browser tab and paste that into the Metadata Url field.
-Now our set up is complete in both Google and Share911 so we can check the Enable integration? switch to turn on SSO.
+Now our setup is complete in both Google and Share911 so we can check the Enable integration? checkbox at the top to turn on SSO.

 At this point our SAML integration is completed but we also need to ensure that Share911 knows to attempt a SAML login for our users.
 To do this we need to ensure that the email domains set in the Share911 Registration page are correct for your organization.
 Only domains included here will be eligible to use SAML SSO.

 Let's check by first clicking "< Channel Integrations" to go back to the main Manage Channel page, then selecting "Registration" to open the "User Registration" page.